Pupil Premium 2017-2018

 - Black History month aspirational curriculum activities

-- Holiday revision classes – Year 10 and 11
+- Holiday revision classes – Year 11

 - Part funding of college placements